 George is all about an incredible upside.
 He wasn’t heavily recruited out of high school.
 He didn’t really dominate in his two years at Fresno State.
 He has never really been in discussions about top players.
 He doesn’t have the cache of a Gordon Hayward, who led his team to that incredible NCAA tournament run that fell one half court heave away from the ultimate goal.
 But he’s the better pro prospect.
 His game oozes solid play and big potential in just about every capacity.

 At 6’9”, the 20-year-old is a long, smooth wing with natural scoring instincts.
-He is an elite level athlete, possessing terrific quickness and tremendous leaping ability, which makes dynamic in transition and a strong finisher at the rim in the half court set.
-Yet although this athleticism would make him seem like a candidate to try and dunk the ball at all costs, George’s game is actually predicated on his jump shot.
+He is an elite athlete, possessing terrific quickness and tremendous leaping ability, which makes him dynamic in transition and a strong finisher at the rim in the half court set.
+Yet, although this athleticism would make him seem like a candidate to try and dunk the ball at all costs, George’s game is actually predicated on his jump shot.
 It has unlimited range, and his sheer size, coupled with the elevation he gets, allows him to get it off whenever he pleases.
 Big wings who can shoot never go out of style.

 When he’s not taking jump shots, he struggles.
 His shot is not nearly as effective off-the-dribble, which causes his overall shooting efficiency to dip.
 He also turns the ball over far too much.
 But, again, he’s only 20 years old.

 The most impressive part of George’s pro game potential may very well be his defense – something he rarely showed at Fresno State.
 His outstanding size, length, lateral quickness and instincts give him the potential to develop into an elite wing defender.
 He can defend up to three positions at the NBA level, and is fully capable of impacting a game on that end.
 He rebounds, blocks, steals and provides solid off-the-ball defense.
 You name it, he’s got it.